TypicalFork/mdBook/guide/src/cli/README.md

 # Command Line Tool

-mdBook can be used either as a command line tool or a [Rust crate](https://crates.io/crates/mdbook).
-Let's focus on the command line tool capabilities first.
+mdBook can be used either as a command-line tool or a [Rust crate](https://crates.io/crates/mdbook).
+Let's focus on the command line-tool capabilities first.

 ## Install From Binaries